gituzalem/SimpleMemoryAllocator/README.md

 v0.2.1
   - expanded readme
   - source files and Makefile cosmetic changes
+  - restructured build dir
+  - you can now also build a dynamic library with Makefile

 v0.2
   - changed general allocate/deallocate interface functions from free functions to IAllocator member functions